- Computer Science

 Chemistry is the study of matter and how it can change.
 There are over one-hundred elements that humans have either found in nature or synthesized.
 The properties of these substances, however, are determined by characteristics of atoms, which are extremely small.
 Students in this course look at the relationship between atoms and the world around them.
 Students use symbolic descriptions that scientists use to describe this relationship.
 We use scientific concepts and practices to meet relevant challenges such as organizing elements and their properties in a table, solving a crime, developing alternative fuels, and providing clean water for life.

 This course follows the outline of the chemistry course, but it covers the material in greater depth and with greater mathematical sophistication.
 To be admitted to the course, students must have demonstrated superior ability and work ethic in their current science class.
+Departmental approval, including the approval of a student’s current science teacher, is required for enrollment.
+Algebra II w/ Trig must be completed or concurrent.

 Anatomy and Physiology